-Threshold rate: there would be no specific hurdle rate set for this test but we would expect firms to explain where the scaling factor as calculated above showed a ratio above 100% or below 99%.
+Threshold rate: there is no specific hurdle rate set for this test but the PRA would expect firms to explain where the scaling factor as calculated above showed a ratio above 100% or below 99%.

 Firms should carry out this test on a regular basis (at least quarterly in line with SCR calculations).